sanity/fakenews/README.md

 ##### 3.1.
 The solution must pass the "Galileo test"

 The system cannot simply suppress information that is provocative, because the most important ideas are always provocative the first time people hear them.
-A system that suppresses speech just because it is provocative is dangerous for our democracy (and therefore a danger to the long-term economic interests of Facebook/Twitter/etc too, which is a reason for optimism).
+A system that suppresses speech just because it is provocative is dangerous for our democracy (and therefore a danger to the long-term economic interests of Facebook/Twitter/etc too, this alignment of public and private interests on this issue is reason for optimism).

 ##### 3.2.
 The system probably shouldn't rely on "security through obscurity"